microsoft/fluentbit-containerd-cri-o-json-log/README.md

 ### Attribution

+> Thank you!

-We copied a lot of the yaml from several different GitHub issues.
-Thank you!
+We copied a lot of the yaml from several different GitHub issues / docs including [fluentbit docs](https://docs.fluentbit.io/manual/installation/kubernetes)

 ## Contributing